 History and Unique Features

-The Blue Ridge Parkway was built as part of President Franklin D. Roosevelt’s New Deal initiatives during the Great Depression, providing jobs and connecting the Shenandoah National Park in Virginia with the Great Smoky Mountains National Park in North Carolina.
+The Blue Ridge Parkway in NC was built as part of President Franklin D. Roosevelt’s New Deal initiatives during the Great Depression, providing jobs and connecting the Shenandoah National Park in Virginia with the Great Smoky Mountains National Park in North Carolina.

 Known as “America’s Favorite Drive,” the Blue Ridge Parkway offers countless overlooks, hiking trails, and scenic vistas showcasing the natural beauty of the Southern Appalachian Mountains.